lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Trade goods or services without money.
 "Many early societies bartered corn for cloth and tools."

 base
 : The bottom or lowest part.
-"The vase had a sturdy base so it wouldn't tip."
+"The vase had a sturdy base so it wouldn’t tip."

 baseball
 : Game played with a bat, ball and gloves.
-"Baseball is America's favorite pastime."
+"Baseball is America’s favorite pastime."

 basket
 : A woven container for carrying things.
 "She packed a picnic basket with sandwiches."